 I hope you enjoy this project and if there are any projects that you would like to learn about, leave your request in the comments

-The post “How to Make Burlap Roses” was first seen on The Decorated Nest and was written by Karen Ploransky.
+The post “How to Make Burlap Roses” was first seen on The Nested Design Company (formerly The Decorated Nest) and was written by Karen Ploransky.

 Here are some more projects you may enjoy!

-Don’t Forget to sign up for our upcoming Newsletter, share on Pinterest, Twitter, and Facebook and sign up to receive new posts right in your email inbox
+Don’t Forget to share on Pinterest, Twitter, and Facebook and sign up to receive new posts right in your email inbox